sleeepyskies/siren/README.md

 - [ ] Fetch glad using CMake
 - [ ] Caching compiled shaders
 - [ ] Define internal Asset format.
 Asset bundles or something similar
+- [ ] Set up AssetManager such that Materials and Textures can also be Assets for the AssetManager